PlaidWeb/publ-site/content/faq.md

 ### What about having multuple Publ instances within a single running site?

-Unfortunately, running multiple Publ instances within a single app server (gunicorn, etc.) is not so straightforward.
+Unfortunately, running multiple Publ instances within a single app server is not so straightforward.
 I haven't found a good use case for multiple Publ sites conmingled in a single app server anyway; if you can think of one, feel free to [open an issue](/newissue) and make your case for it!